-Added 4.14.16 (Original convo 4.03.16)
+Added 4.14.16 (original conversation 4.03.16)

-The example of the Prophet Muhammad, peace on him, was to patiently call everyone to good and success, even those who did hateful or sinful things.
-For example, a man used to leave garbage at the door of the Prophet, peace on him, every day.
+And his tolerance of harm from others was a means of attraction to Islam.
+A man used to leave garbage at the door of the Prophet ﷺ every day.
 The Prophet remained patient and did nothing about this until one day when there was no garbage.
-On that day, the Prophet, peace on him, went to visit the man and ask if he were not feeling well.
+On that day, the Prophet ﷺ went to visit the man and ask if he were not feeling well.
 The man was surprised that while he had put garbage at the door of the Prophet, the Prophet returned that bad treatment with kindness.
-The man was impressed to the point that he embraced Islam and became a Muslim.
+The man was impressed to the point that he embraced Islam as a new Muslim.

 In another case, the Jewish scholar Zaid ibn Su`nah openly insulted the Prophet ﷺ and rudely demanded repayment of a loan before its agreed time.
 Umar was angered by this and told Zaid, "If I were not concerned with [the Prophet's] leaving us, I would have struck your head with my sword."
 The Messenger of Allah, who meanwhile had been keeping a calm demeanor, said, "O `Umar!
 We don't need this.
 I was more in need of your advice to pay off his loan well, and he your advice to deal courteously.
 Go with him, `Umar, pay off his loan, and give him twenty extra saa` (44 kilograms) of dates because you frightened him" (Transmitted by Tabarani, al-Mu`jam al-Kabeer, to which al-Haithami says that all of the narrators of the hadith are sound.
 Also transmitted by Ibn Majah, Ibn Hibban, and Hakim, among others).